Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the form **adl://---.azuredatalakestore.net**  e.g. adl://gsciqs1w6yadls.azuredatalakestore.net/
   - You will need this to connect PBI to the data in your Data Lake Store.
-  - Next we will create four folders (adfrscripts, historic_meta, models and pbifile ) in our Data Lake Store and upload files to them.
+  - Next we will create three folders (**adfrscripts**, **historic_meta**, **models** ) in our Data Lake Store and upload files to them.
      - Navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store.
      - In the next blade, click in Data Explorer at the top.
      - In the Data Explorer blade, click on New Folder.
 You will be prompted to enter folder name.
-Enter adfrscripts.
+Enter **adfrscripts**.
 This folder will contain the R scripts deployed when submitting an ADLA job through usql scripts
-     - Create three more folders the same way and name them historic_meta, models and pbifile.
+     - Create two more folders the same way and name them **historic_meta** and **models**.
 Folder historic_meta will contain the historic data and some other files required for schema specification and mapping (.csv files).
 The model folder will contain the pretrained models (.rds files).
-The pbifile folder will contain data for visualisation.
-     - Select the folder adfrscripts and click on Upload at the top.
+     - Select the folder **adfrscripts** and click on Upload at the top.
 Upload the contents of [scripts/datafactory/scripts_adls]() here.
-     - Select the folder historic data and upload the contents of [rawevents/files_historic]() here
+     - Select the folder **historic_meta** and upload the contents of [rawevents/files_historic]() here
-     - Select the folder models and upload the contents of [scripts/datafactory/models]() here.
+     - Select the folder **models** and upload the contents of [scripts/datafactory/models]() here.
+     - For the Azure Data Factory to run we need these files to be place.

 ##   Start the Generator now